Interesting and Fun Facts About A/C

-- Children were given summer vacation from school because of the lack of air conditioning, but even when air conditioning came about, schools decided to keep this going.
+- Children had summer vacation from school because of the lack of air conditioning.
+Even when air conditioning came about, schools decided to keep this going.
 Businesses also used to shut down for two months.

 - The New York Stock Exchange Building in NYC was one of the first buildings to use air conditioning in 1903.

 - The first residential air conditioning system was installed in 1914.
 It was 7 ft. high, 6 ft. wide, and 20 ft. long.

 - Because of the size and cost, only wealthy people with large homes could afford air conditioners.
 Systems cost anywhere from $10,000 to $50,000, which today would be like paying $120,000 to $600,000.

 - Vegas wouldn’t be VEGAS if it weren’t for AC.
 In fact, hotter states like Texas, Florida and Nevada can thank air conditioning for their population booms.

 - Each year, the amount of energy the U.S. uses to power our air conditioners is almost the same amount of energy that is consumed in all of Africa.